iridl/iridl.github.io/docsrc/admin/installation.md

 ### Post Operating System Installation

 Once the server boots up after the installation, you can install the requirements necessary for installing the Data Library Software.
+You must have **sudo** privileges on your account.

 * Disable SELinux:

       sudo sed -i s/SELINUX=enforcing/SELINUX=permissive/ /etc/selinux/config
       sudo setenforce permissive

+  **Note:** If you feel SELinux is important to the security of your server, please start a conversation with us at help@iri.columbia.edu.

-* Bring the server up to the most recent version of CentOS Stream 9
+* Update the server

       sudo dnf update -y